Ballot Measure-o-meter

 Arizona

-Proposition 134 seeks to increase the number of petition signatures required for citizens to be allowed to propose their own ballot initiatives to voters.
+The failed Proposition 134 sought to increase the number of petition signatures required for citizens to be allowed to propose their own ballot initiatives to voters.
 To mount such a robust statewide signature-gathering campaign, advocates would need an immense amount of resources (financial, logistical, and otherwise) — effectively barring grassroots groups from being able to use the People’s Tool.
-Another attempt at weakening direct democracy in Arizona is Prop.
-136, which would allow anyone to sue to block a ballot initiative between the time it’s filed and 100 days before the Election.
+Another attempt at weakening direct democracy in Arizona was Prop.
+136, which would have allowed anyone to sue to block a ballot initiative between the time it’s filed and 100 days before the Election.

 Learn More Here